The Only Recipe of Cocktail Sauce You’ll Ever Need

 The Anatomy of a Perfect Cocktail Sauce

-Every great recipe for cocktail sauce is built on a careful balance of five key components.
-In fact, understanding this balance is the key to making thoughtful adjustments and creating a version that perfectly suits your taste.
+Every outstanding cocktail sauce starts with a careful balance of five essential ingredients.
+Understanding this balance is what allows you to make precise adjustments and craft a version that matches your taste perfectly.

 • The Horseradish: This is the soul of a classic cocktail sauce recipe with horseradish.
 It provides the characteristic sharp, pungent heat.
 Always use prepared horseradish, not horseradish cream sauce.
 Check the label to ensure horseradish is the first ingredient.